 - Bachelor's/Baccalaureate Degree: A bachelor's degree is an undergraduate academic degree that usually requires four years of full-time study to complete.
 It can lead to myriad entry-level positions after graduation.

-- Campus: A school's campus is where learning takes place, where some students live, and where resources such as libraries, careers services, academic advisors, and study abroad offices reside.
+- Campus: A school's campus is where learning takes place; where some students live; and where resources such as libraries, career services, academic advisors, and study abroad offices reside.

 - Career Fair: Employers looking to hire upcoming graduates often attend campus-based and virtual career fairs to share what their companies do and recruit potential job candidates.

 - Career Services: A common department on college campuses, career services works with students to help them find internships, part-time work, and jobs after graduation.
 They also connect students with local employers.

 - Certificate: A certificate verifies that a student has received education in a specialized topic.
 Certificate programs typically take less than a year to complete and are offered both online and in person.

 - Certification: Certifications demonstrate successful passage of an exam or other requirement for performing certain work or meeting industry standards.

 - Cohort: A cohort refers to a group of students that enter a particular degree program together and progress alongside one another until graduation, usually taking the same classes simultaneously.